 nRF Cloud P-GPS

-The nRF Cloud P-GPS library enables applications to request and process Predicted GPS (P-GPS) data from nRF Cloud to be used with the nRF9160 SiP.
+The nRF Cloud P-GPS library enables applications to request and process Predicted GPS (P-GPS) data from nRF Cloud to be used with the nRF91 Series SiP.
 This library is an enhancement to the nRF Cloud library.
-It can be used with or without Assisted GPS (A-GPS) data from nRF Cloud.
+It can be used with or without Assisted GNSS (A-GNSS) data from nRF Cloud.

 Overview

-To get a position fix, a Global Navigation Satellite System (GNSS) receiver needs information such as the satellite orbital data, exact date and time of the day, and accurate hardware clock frequency data.
-GPS satellites broadcast this information in a pattern, which repeats every 12.5 minutes.
+To get a position fix, a Global Navigation Satellite System (GNSS) module needs information such as the satellite orbital data broadcasted by the satellites.

 P-GPS is designed for devices that are frequently disconnected from the cloud but need periodic GNSS fixes as quickly as possible to save power.
-This is possible because a device can download the broadcasted information and predictions of satellite data provided through P-GPS (or also A-GPS) at a faster rate from nRF Cloud than from the data links of the satellites.
-However, P-GPS should not be used for general use cases that already work with Assisted GPS (A-GPS) only.
+This is possible because a device does not need to download ephemerides from the satellite broadcast.
+However, P-GPS should not be used for general use cases that already work with Assisted GNSS (A-GNSS) only.

 Note

-When using two-week ephemeris prediction sets, the TTFF towards the end of the second week will increase due to the accumulated errors in the predictions and the decrease in the number of satellite ephemerides in the later prediction periods.
+When using two-week ephemeris prediction sets, the TTFF towards the end of the second week increases due to the accumulated errors in the predictions and the decreases in the number of satellite ephemerides in the later prediction periods.

 Note

-To use the nRF Cloud P-GPS service, an nRF Cloud account is needed, and the device needs to be associated with a user’s account.
+To use the nRF Cloud P-GPS service, you need an nRF Cloud account, and the device needs to be associated with the account.

 Configuration

-Configure the following options to enable or disable the use of this library:
+Configure the CONFIG_NRF_CLOUD_PGPS Kconfig option to enable or disable the use of this library.

 Configure these additional options to refine the behavior of P-GPS:

-Configure the following option if you need your application to also use A-GPS, for coarse time and position data and to get the fastest TTFF:
+Configure the CONFIG_NRF_CLOUD_AGNSS option if you need your application to also use A-GNSS, for time and coarse position data and to get the fastest TTFF.
+Using A-GNSS also improves the accuracy because of ionospheric corrections.

 Note

-Disable this option if you do not want to use A-GPS (due to data costs, low power requirements, or expected frequent loss of cloud connectivity).
+Disable this option if you do not want to use A-GNSS (due to data costs or expected frequent loss of cloud connectivity).

 You must also configure the following options for storing settings, for having accurate clock time, and for having a location to store predictions: